|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 247 In the summer emperor Philip the Arab appoints his 10-y.-o. son Philip II (237-49) as Augustus.
 The Goths cross the Danube River again.
 The Roman limes (military roads and fortifications on the frontier) are no longer repaired after this year - my favorite part of any empire is the descent?
 Nathalocus (-258) becomes king of Scotland.
 Christians prophets predict that their persecution by the Romans are proof that Christ's Second Coming is nigh.
 Roman consuls: Marcus Julius Philippus Arabicus and Marcus Julius Philippus Junior.

 248 On Apr.
 21 Rome celebrates its big 1,000th birthday with secular games (Ludi Saeculares) presided over by pagan emperor Philip I the Arab, who throws one hell of a party, and has 1K gladiators fight to the death, along with hundreds of exotic animals - bringing back many good memories, maybe some sad ones too?
 Victory is declared against the Goths in Moesia and Pannonia, but the army is dissatisfied and revolts, proclaiming Tiberius Claudius Marinus Pacatianus (-249) as emperor; in the east M.F.
 Iotapianus (Jotapianus) (-249) leads a revolt against Philip's brother Gaius Iulius Priscus, rector Orientalis, who was raising too heavy taxes.
 Cyprian (Lat. "from Cyprus") (200-58) becomes bishop of Carthage.
 Roman consuls: Marcus Julius Philippus Arabicus and Marcus Julius Philippus Junior.
-Nonfiction: Origen (182-253), Contra Celsus (8 vols.); written after receiving a copy of pagan philosopher Celsus' work against Christianity in 240.
+Nonfiction: Origen of Alexandria (182-253), Contra Celsum (Kata Kelsou) (Against Celsus) (8 vols.); written in Caesarea at the request of his patron Ambrose after receiving a copy of pagan philosopher Celsus' 178 work The True Word (Logos Alethes) against Christianity in 240, which is later lost on purpose, attacking Jesus Christ for "perverting the words" of the great Greek philosopher Plato, who "is not guilty of boasting and falsehood" like Christian theologians; for attracting the uneducated lower classes, with the blind faith required of Christians ("Do not ask questions, just believe; thy faith will save thee"), and refusal to recognize the state religion that requires regular sacrifices to the emperor's genius or to serve in the Roman military threatening the empire's stability, compounded by Christians' secrecy, "entering into secret associations with each other contrary to law"; his refutation praises the philosophy of Plato but claims that the Bible agrees with it and contains even greater wisdom, that Greek philosophers accept the doctrines of their school founders without question too, and that Christianity has "Spirit and power" (1 Cor.
+2:4), as proved by Jesus selecting lowly peasants as his disciples to show the world that learned rhetoricians aren't needed to spread the faith; he counters Celsus' argument that the incarnation of Jesus is moose hockey by the assertion that the Logos could only reveal God to man by first becoming flesh; after showing that pagan myths can be just as ludicrous as the Bible stories he objects to, Origen claims that that all Christians are priests and should drop out of the system like pagan priests do; finally, that Christians' secrecy regarding mystical teachings is no different than the Pythagoreans'; considered a slam dunk, it becomes the std.
+Christian apology.
 Births: Roman empress (St.) Helena (d.
 329)) in Drepanum in Bithynia; wife of Constantius I Chlorus (250-360); mother of Constantine I the Great (271-337); starts out as a Balkan barmaid slash ho; feast day: Aug.
 18.

 249 The 257th Olympiad.
 Pacatianus and Iotapianus are defeated and KIA, and Roman emperor (since 244) Philip the Arab (b.
 204) sends Danube native and suffect consul Decius (Gaius Messius Quintus Traianus Decius) (201-51) to restore discipline among the Danubian troops, but they revolt again in the spring, proclaiming Decius emperor; in June Decius defeats and kills Philip the Arab in Verona, and becomes Roman emperor #34 (until 251), the first from Illyricum; Philip's son Philip II (b.
 237) is murdered by the Praetorian Guards in Rome after they learn the good news; Iotapianus' body is delivered to Decius in the summer in Rome.
 Roman consuls: Marcus Laelius Fulvius Maximus Aemilianus and Lucius Nervius Aquilinus.
 Architecture: Decius starts a building program in Rome late in the year, restoring the Colosseum, and building the Decian Baths along the Aventine Hill (SW of the Circus Maximus); he gives himself the name Trajan.
 Deaths: Roman emperor #33 (244-9) Philip I the Arab (b.
 204) in June in Verona (KIA).
 Roman emperor Philip II (b.
 237) in Rome (executed).